 It is similar to their competitor Repatha, which has similar side effects.

 At the end of this six months, I am worse off than before I started on this “medication”.
-Unable to exercise, I was unable to improve my heart functions.
+Unable to exercise, I was unable to improve my heart function.
 Frequently unable to stand for more than a few minutes, I was unable to prep “hearth healthy” meals of the type I’ve long done.
+Immediately before I began this med, I was walking 3-4 miles per day, doing some steep hill climbs, and the 64 stair steps out of a local canyon (and doing this several times up and down).
+But within about 6 weeks of starting praluent I could no longer even walk short distances on the mostly level.

-This drug caused actual harm – in another 1-2 months the pains should have subsided so that I can resume my exercise program.
-It expect it will take another 2 months, at least, to get back where I was last September and be able to fully resume my exercise program.
+I am told that in another 1-2 months the pains should subside so that I can resume my exercise program.
+It will take another 2 months, at least, to get back where I was last September and be able to fully resume my exercise program.

 Leave a Reply